w-lfpup/update_dns_records/README.md

 # update_ip

-update Dynamic DNS services with rust and hyper
+Update Dynamic DNS services with rust and hyper.

 ## How to use

-`update_ip` requires a valid configuration to run.
+The `update_ip` application requires a valid configuration to run.

-An example of a configuration file is given below.
+An example of a JSON configuration file is given below.

 ```JSON
 {